7 Shows Like The White Lotus to Watch if You Like The White Lotus

 By joining TV Guide, you agree to our Terms of Use and acknowledge the data practices in our Privacy Policy.

-The White Lotus is just one of those shows that gets people talking.
-Mike White's anthology dramedy about a luxury resort chain where something murderous is always going down is the perfect series to theorize over, and its second season has been just as buzzy as the first.
-If Season 1 focused on the upstairs/downstairs dynamic of the hotel staff and their guests, Season 2 turned its sharp gaze on troubled relationship dynamics.
-HBO has naturally renewed it for a third season, but what are we supposed to do until then?
+What are we supposed to do now that The White Lotus is over?
+In Season 2, Mike White's anthology dramedy about a luxury resort chain where something murderous is always going down solidified itself as the perfect series to theorize over with everyone you know.
+Season 1 focused on the upstairs/downstairs dynamic of the hotel staff and their guests, while Season 2 turned its sharp gaze on troubled relationship dynamics, and who knows what twisted places Season 3 will take us?
+Until then, we'll just have to sit tight.

 If you're looking for more shows like The White Lotus to watch next, we have a few recommendations for more mysteries, more shows about clueless rich people, and more bad vacations.
 Pack your bags and let these series take you away.